 AAUW Fellowships, Grants, and Awards

 AAUW has a long and distinguished history of advancing educational and professional opportunities for women in the United States and around the globe.
 Each year AAUW provides millions of dollars in fellowships, grants, and awards for outstanding women around the globe and for community action projects.
 AAUW also funds pioneering research on women, girls, and education.
-For more information, click here.
+For more information, visit the AAUW national website.

 AAUW Leadership and Training Institute